We help organizations protect themselves from catastrophic liability following a terrorist event

 The SAFETY Act Will Protect Your Company or Organization!

 Any organization that uses (or provides) products, procedures, technologies, and/or services for security purposes, that may also have an anti-terrorism function, should seek SAFETY Act liability protection from the Department of Homeland Security.
-The liability protection provided under this Federal legislation are by far the best way to manage and minimalize the massive and very real liability exposures associated with any perceived failure or omission in your security practices, policies, technologies, facilities, products, etc.
+The liability protection provided under this Federal legislation are by far the best way to manage and minimize the massive and very real liability exposures associated with any perceived failure or omission in your security practices, policies, technologies, facilities, products, etc.

 The SAFETY Act is perhaps the most significant and important piece of Federal tort reform legislation ever enacted by Congress.